 Mole is really a Mexican dish

-Of course the real way of spelling mole, is mole, as I should know having studied Spanish (adopting, however, the while much the same all-encompassing approach to my studies as Ms Lightwood).
+Of course the real way of spelling mole, is mole, as I should know having studied Spanish (adopting, I regret to say, much the same all-encompassing approach to my studies as Ms Lightwood).
 Inspired by this month’s guest contributor to look into Mexican cooking I find that mole negro – chicken with chocolate – is one of the two most well-known moles.

 This version is anything but authentic